Diff

 Congratulations!
 Your environment is now configured, and you are prepared to start building.
 Explore the guides section

-to discover various Lockup features available for integration.
-Remember to include all contracts (`.sol` files) in the
+features available for integration.
+Remember to include all contracts (`.sol` files) in

 `src` folder and their corresponding tests in the `test` folder.